 Walls of the sea fortress which would make a great swimming beach in summer

-Albania in view from Corfu but instead of going dorectly we had to cross by ferry further south to mainland Greece and then go north to Albania.
+Albania in view from Corfu but instead of going directly to Albania we had to cross by ferry further south to mainland Greece and then go north to Albania.